testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/bulk-actions.md

 ---
 title: "Test Recorder - Bulk Actions in an Android Project"
-metadesc: "Bulk actions you can take on recorded test steps in Testsigma’s Test Recorder UI for an android project"
+meta_desc: "Bulk actions you can take on recorded test steps in Testsigma’s Test Recorder UI for an android project"
 order: 4.5291
 page_id: "Test Recorder - Bulk Actions in an Android Project"
 warning: false